-Our Job No: File 2020-070
+Our Job No: File 2020-166

-Dear Mr. Cortez:
+Dear Ms. Conzelman:

 Pursuant to your request and authorization, I/we have conducted the investigations and analyses necessary to form an opinion of the market value of the above-referenced property.
-The purpose of this Appraisal Report, is to set forth the data, analyses and conclusions relative to my/our opinion of the current "As Is" Market Value of the Fee Simple Estate as of March 11, 2020.
+The purpose of this Appraisal Report, is to set forth the data, analyses and conclusions relative to my/our opinion of the current "As Is" Market Value of the Fee Simple Estate as of July 20, 2020.

 The intended user includes the City of Corona.
-The appraisal was prepared for the asset monitoring purposes of two parking lot sites -Land Value Only.
+The appraisal was prepared for the asset acquisition purposes by SCE -Land Value Only.
 Parties that may receive a copy of the appraisal report do not become intended users unless specified by the client at the time of engagement.
 Any unauthorized use of this report without written permission of the appraiser and any copies of the report without the written permission of the appraiser are unauthorized and the appraiser is not responsible for the use.
 A true and original copy of the report has the appraiser's logo in color next to his name and signature.
 The original reports also have a Corporate Embossed Stamp next to the appraiser's name and no copies of this report are permitted without this color emblem and an original embossed stamp.

 The following Appraisal Report is intended to comply with the reporting requirements as set forth under standards rule 2-2 (a) of The Uniform Standards of Professional Appraisal Practice (USPAP).
-It contains a summary discussion of the data, reasoning, and analyses that were used to develop the opinions of value.
-I/we have completed one of the three classical approaches to value which is the Sales Comparison Approach.
-The Cost and Income Approaches were not applied as typical market participants would not apply them.
+It contains a detailed summary discussion of the data, reasoning, and analyses that were used to develop the opinions of value.